 The Wayne Lee Award for Outstanding Service to the Profession will recognize Tulane Law alumni who exemplify servant leadership and timeless contributions to the legal profession.
 The award is named in honor of Wayne Lee, a 1974 Tulane Law alumnus and widely respected New Orleans lawyer who was a pioneer in opening up Louisiana’s legal profession.
 A senior partner at the New Orleans law firm of Stone Pigman, Lee was the first African American President of the Louisiana State Bar Association and has played numerous critical leadership roles in the legal profession at the city, state and national levels.

-Finally, the Emerging Leader Award will honor Tulane Law alumni who have graduated within the past 10 years and already distinguished themselves for their leadership and service to the profession and larger community.
+Finally, the Janice Foster Emerging Leader Award will honor Tulane Law alumni who have graduated within the past 10 years and already distinguished themselves for their leadership and service to the profession and larger community.
+The award is named for the law school's first Black woman graduate, and the second Black student to earn her JD in 1970.
+Foster, who spent more than 30 years practicing mostly tax law in the New Orleans area, as well as serving in a number of civic and charitable organizations, in 2022 was inducted into the Tulane Hall of Fame.

 The new awards were conceived and developed by the alumni leadership committee responsible for planning Tulane’s Black Law Alumni Reunion Weekend.
 The inaugural BLA Reunion Weekend, held in February 2019, drew more than 400 Tulane Law alumni to campus for a series of programs, lectures, panel discussions, and revelry.
 The awards will be presented at the second BLA Reunion Weekend, scheduled to take place in February of 2023.